robbytables/bug-free-invention/unit-5-intermediate/instructor-resources/23-modules/23-modules-slides.md

 ## You Do: PyTime Festivals

-Look through the <a href="https://github.com/shinux/PyTime" target="_blank">PyTime docs</a>;_ can you find the `father` and `easter` functions?
+Look through the <a href="https://github.com/shinux/PyTime" target="_blank">PyTime docs</a>; can you find the `father` and `easter` functions?

-In your local file, pick a year.
+In your local file, create a variable holding your date year as an integer.
 In that year, print the month and day of:

 * Mother's Day.
 * Father's Day.